davorg/davecross.co.uk/docs/projects/index.md

-[The Planetarium](https://theplanetarium.org/) which showcases some of the planets that I've built (and didn't my life get easier when I worked out [how to use GitHub Actions](https://dev.to/davorg/github-actions-for-semi-static-web-sites-597g) to automate building those sites on a schedule.
+[The Planetarium](https://theplanetarium.org/) which showcases some of the planets that I've built (and didn't my life get easier when I worked out [how to use GitHub Actions](https://dev.to/davorg/github-actions-for-semi-static-web-sites-597g) to automate building those sites on a schedule).

 ## Tower Bridge Data